glennpoorman/nodejs-samples/15-moreauth/README.txt

 Try It
 ------

-For any of the authorization servers you want to try, you will need to register the sample application with that server and copy the generated client id and client secret.
-The web portals for the various servers are all different.
-I included step by step instructions for registering with GitHub in the "oauth" sample.
-For the other servers, I'll just include the urls and let you go figure it out.
+The file "server/config.js" contains client id and secret information for all four of the authorization servers.
+Just like the previous samples that used only GitHub, you can try registering your own in order to familiarize yourself with the registration process.
+For the various servers, you can visit the developer portals at the following urls.

 1. https://www.github.com
 2. https://developers.google.com/